ftsrg/ingraph/docs/standard-constructs-explained.md

 #### Standard

-There are no hints in standard OpenCypher
+There are no hints in standard OpenCypher.

 #### Legacy